-Ms. Gallup is the Chairman of our Board of Directors and while the roles of Chief Executive Officer and Chairman are separate, our leadership structure does not include a lead independent director.
+Ms. Gallup is the Chair of our Board of Directors and Chief Administrative Officer of our Company.
+While the roles of Chief Executive Officer and Chair are separate, our leadership structure does not include a lead independent director.
 In light of our controlled company status discussed above, we believe that the creation of a lead independent director position is not necessary at this time.
-Our Board of Directors has determined that having Ms. Gallup act as Chairman and as Chief Administrative Officer of our company is in the best interests of PC Connection, Inc. and our stockholders and is consistent with good corporate governance for the following reasons:
+Our Board of Directors has determined that having Ms. Gallup act as Chair and as Chief Administrative Officer of our Company is in the best interests of the Company and our stockholders and is consistent with good corporate governance for the following reasons:

-- our Chairman and Chief Administrative Officer is more familiar with our business and strategy than an independent, non-employee Chairman would be, and is thus better positioned to focus our Board's agenda on the key issues facing our company; - · a single Chairman provides strong and consistent leadership for PC Connection, Inc., without risking overlap or conflict of roles; and - oversight of our company is the responsibility of our Board as a whole, and this responsibility can be properly discharged without an independent Chairman.
+- our Chair and Chief Administrative Officer is more familiar with our business and strategy than an independent, non-employee Chair would be, and is thus better positioned to focus our Board's agenda on the key issues facing our Company; - our structure provides strong and consistent leadership for our Company, without risking overlap or conflict of roles; and - oversight of our Company is the responsibility of our Board as a whole, and this responsibility can be properly discharged without an independent Chair.

-Our Board decided to separate the roles of Chairman and Chief Executive Officer because it believes that this leadership structure offers the following benefits:
+Our Board decided to separate the roles of Chair and Chief Executive Officer because it believes that this leadership structure offers the following benefits:

-- enhancing our Board's objective evaluation of our Chief Executive Officer; - · freeing the Chief Executive Officer to focus on company operations instead of Board administration; and - · providing the Chief Executive Officer with an experienced sounding board.
+- enhancing our Board's objective evaluation of our Chief Executive Officer; - freeing the Chief Executive Officer to focus on company operations instead of Board administration; and - providing the Chief Executive Officer with an experienced sounding board.